brian6484/CSKnowledge/Network/Connection/ping vs telnet vs curl (API).md

 ```

 ## telnet
 its diff from ping and it uses TCP protocol with specific port.
-While ping checks for host reachability, telnet checks for port reachability
+While ping checks for host reachability, telnet checks for port reachability.
+For example, if I'm troubleshooting a database connection, ping might succeed because the server is online, but telnet to port 3306 might fail if the database service isn't running or a firewall is blocking that port.
+So ping tests 'is the server there?' while telnet tests 'is this specific service accessible?
 ```
 telnet hostname 8080     # Test port connectivity
 ```